Learning to Shape Rewards using a Game of Two Partners: Related Work

-\textbf{Reward Shaping (RS)} adds a \textit{shaping function} $F$ to supplement the agent's reward to boost learning.
+Reward Shaping (RS) adds a \textit{shaping function} $F$ to supplement the agent's reward to boost learning.
 RS however has some critical limitations.
 First, RS does not offer a means of finding $F$.
-Second, poor choices of $F$ can \textit{worsen} the agent's performance \citep{devlin2011theoretical}.
-Last, adding shaping rewards can change the underlying problem therefore generating policies that are completely irrelevant to the task \citep{mannion2017policy}.
-In \citep{ng1999policy} it was established that potential-based reward shaping (PBRS) which adds a shaping function of the form $F(s_{t+1},s_{t})=\gamma\phi(s_{t+1})-\phi(s_t)$ preserves the optimal policy of the problem.
-Recent variants of PBRS include potential-based advice which defines $F$ over the state-action space \citep{harutyunyan2015expressing} and approaches that include time-varying shaping functions \citep{devlin2012dynamic}.
-Although the last issue can be addressed using potential-based reward shaping (PBRS) \citep{ng1999policy}, the first two issues remain.
+Second, poor choices of $F$ can \textit{worsen} the agent's performance \cite{devlin2011theoretical}.
+Last, adding shaping rewards can change the underlying problem therefore generating policies that are completely irrelevant to the task \cite{mannion2017policy}.
+In \cite{ng1999policy} it was established that potential-based reward shaping (PBRS) which adds a shaping function of the form $F(s_{t+1},s_{t})=\gamma\phi(s_{t+1})-\phi(s_t)$ preserves the optimal policy of the problem.
+Recent variants of PBRS include potential-based advice which defines $F$ over the state-action space \cite{harutyunyan2015expressing} and approaches that include time-varying shaping functions \cite{devlin2012dynamic}.
+Although the last issue can be addressed using potential-based reward shaping (PBRS) \cite{ng1999policy}, the first two issues remain \cite{behboudian2021policy}.

 To avoid manual engineering of $F$, useful shaping rewards must be obtained autonomously.
-Towards this \citep{zou2019reward} introduce an RS method that adds a shaping-reward function prior which fits a distribution from data obtained over many tasks.
-Recently, \citep{hu2020learning} use a bilevel technique to learn a scalar coefficient for an already-given shaping-reward function.
-Nevertheless, constructing $F$ \textit{while training} can produce convergence issues since the reward function now changes during training. ~\citep{igl2020impact}.
+Towards this \cite{zou2019reward} introduce an RS method that adds a shaping-reward function prior which fits a distribution from data obtained over many tasks.
+Recently, \cite{hu2020learning} use a bilevel technique to learn a scalar coefficient for an already-given shaping-reward function.
+Nevertheless, constructing $F$ \textit{while training} can produce convergence issues since the reward function now changes during training \cite{igl2020impact}.
 Moreover, while $F$ is being learned the reward can be corrupted by inappropriate signals that hinder learning.